 Each State and Territory in Australia provides statutory permission for ordinary members of the public (not limited to actual citizens) to make an arrest without a warrant, if it is patently obvious that a person has committed an unlawful act.
 While each jurisdiction provides notable variation, there are clear conceptual overlaps enabling a lot of discussion of this power concerning all jurisdictions at once.
+The definition of arrest is unitary across the jurisdictions, as is the concept that the purpose of the arrest is to hand the suspect or offender over to police.

 The power of citizen's arrest tends to be understood by the security guarding industry in a fairly basic manner.
 This section sheds further light on the matter, identifying both restrictions and liberties not commonly understood.